zylklab/ambari-shell-tools/README.md

 # ambari-shell-tools
-Curl exampkes for using Ambari REST API from command line
+Curl examples for using Ambari REST API from command line